 The Python break statement is beneficial to exit the control from For, While, and Nested Loops.
 While executing these code blocks, if the compiler finds this inside, it will stop running the code inside it and exit immediately from the iteration.
 Its syntax is

 For example, we have 5 lines of code inside the loop, and we want to exit from it when a certain condition is True; otherwise, it has to execute them.
-We can place the Python Break statement inside the If condition in these situations.
+In these situations, we can place the Python break statement inside the If condition.

 Python break Statement in For and While loop

-This program will use the break in For Loop to exit from the block iteration.
+This program will use the Python break in For Loop to exit from the block iteration.

-Inside the for loop, we placed the If condition to test whether i is equal to 6.
+We placed the If condition inside the for loop to test whether i is equal to 6.
 If the condition is false, it will skip and print that number as output.
-In Our case, 0, 1, 2, 3, 4, 5 using the print function.
+In Our case, 0, 1, 2, 3, 4, and 5 using the print function.

 for i in range(0, 11): if i == 6: break print("The Value of the Variable i is: ", i)